Ipod-Na-no/TheBotBible/README.md

 # The Bot Bible™

-Welcome to the centeral hub for all things BattleBots!
+Welcome to the central hub for all things BattleBots!

 Other Important Links:
 [Team Tracker](https://docs.google.com/spreadsheets/d/1EfPvo6B6phKRS0qBk7WG3IhD7ufUk5nYamg3EVpSCyw/edit?usp=sharing)
 [Parts List](https://docs.google.com/spreadsheets/d/1JOmhijHOOkJaDqWTTNH7C8j5QWDtT-Tvx5C7_y50zHk/edit?usp=sharing)

 ## This Repo exists so:
-- Knowledge can be passed down from graduates
+- Knowledge can be passed down from graduates.
-- Teams don't have to reinvent the wheel (...again)
+- Teams don't have to reinvent the wheel (...again).
-- Dumpster fires are kept to a minimum
+- Dumpster fires are kept to a minimum.

 ## What this Repo is:
-- Open-source documentation for everyone, regardless of skill, team, or time
+- Open-source documentation for everyone, regardless of skill, team, or time.
-- A way to build standards across teams and to unify the chapter
+- A way to build standards across teams and to unify the chapter.
-- Tips, tricks, experiences, and guides
+- Tips, tricks, experiences, and guides.

 ## What This Repo Is NOT
 - Where I hid Afterburner's design files.
-Cry me a river
+Cry me a river.
 - A place to ask questions.
-Go to the Discord server for that
+Go to the Discord server for that.
 - Instructions on how to build a perfect bot.
-Check Commandment 21
+Check Commandment 21.

 # The Twenty-five Commandments: